 The site of Ghost House sits at the end of the former main drive and is partially sunken into the ground and bounded on three sides by retaining walls.
 The design seeks to be of exceptional quality and innovative design as laid out in the NPPF Para 55.
 Whilst the consented scheme by Baynes & Co. passed these tests the client felt that there was scope to push the design further.

-Working within the plan form, massing and elevation design of the 2015 consent we have made a number of aesthetic refinements to the house to improve its visual appearance and interior design.
+Working within the plan form, massing and elevation design of the 2015 consent we made a number of aesthetic refinements to the house to improve its visual appearance and interior design.

-A number of architectural devices have been used within the site to further enhance the scheme, from unifying boundaries to the large reflecting pools that span across roof of the lower ground floor.
+A number of architectural devices were used within the site to further enhance the scheme, from unifying boundaries to the large reflecting pools that span across roof of the lower ground floor.
 To ensure that these refinements to the design were of the highest quality MADE were invited to undertake a further design review which endorsed the changes.